 At EazyPrint we’re noticing a change in the type of large format printing.
 We are currently designing and printing more roller banners than ever before.
 They really are the most cost-effective way of making a strong, professional impact at exhibitions and displays.
 They’re durable and reusable too, so it’s no wonder the print customers seem to be leaning towards this particular product.

 With the printing process becoming more streamlined, and with faster turnaround times, businesses are more able to respond to customer needs at a quicker pace, so a business card for instance can have many different variants in much smaller quantities more cost-effectively than ever before.
-For inspiration on the possibilities check out these business examples here.

 QR coded business cards can now be printed which lead the customer straight to an app store or unique URL.
 It’s a great example of the power print has in helping to drive customers to new online platforms.